Sandboxie Plus 1.17.2 / Classic 5.72.2 – Free Isolation Tool

 • A new feature added in recent Insider Builds, Proxy Injection, allows you to force any application to use a SOCKS5 proxy instead of a direct connection.

-• The DNS query logging, filtering, and redirection feature allows you to block or redirect DNS queries made by sandboxed programs for selected domains.
+• This DNS logging, filtering, and redirection feature enables you to block or reroute DNS requests from sandboxed programs for specific domains.

 WFP (Windows Filtering Platform) support